krlospelaez/js-fixtures/README.markdown

-tl;dr

-The code was refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation.
-Things to watch out for:
+The code was completely refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation as a sandbox.
+This allows the fixtures to be more portable and prevents it from bleeding into the test runner.

+## Installation

--  install with npm using `npm install js-fixtures` and include the fixtures.js file in your browser
+Install with npm using `npm install js-fixtures` and include the fixtures.js file in your browser (or just download the raw from github).

+You may also load it using AMD with `require('fixtures')`

+## Usage

--  use `fixtures.load('your-fixture.html')` instead of jasmine.fixtures.loadFixture('your-fixture.html')
+Use `fixtures.load('your-fixture.html')` in your specs instead of `jasmine.fixtures.loadFixture('your-fixture.html')`

--  Unlike jasmine-jquery, you must manually clean up your fixtures with fixtures.cleanUp()
+Clean up fixtures with `fixtures.cleanUp` (perhaps in a `afterEach()` block)

+## Gotchas (if you're used to jasmine-jquery)

 -  `set` and `appendSet` methods do not accept jQuery
--  No sandbox shortcut
+-  sandbox shortcut was removed from jasmine-jquery

 ## Fixtures